-and who can help if someone is worried about this.
+impact for the sharer and others; and who can help if someone is

-Explain the ways in which anyone can develop a positive online reputation.
-Explain strategies anyone can use to protect their 'digital personality' and online reputation, including degrees of anonymity.
+I Primary School Know how to add voice over and ed pitch, fade, effect) to use in a film o (podcast). r radio broadcast Know how to compose a soundtrack a film project. a that can be added to Online reputation Explain the ways in which anyone can develop a positive online reputation.
+Explain strategies anyone can use to protect their 'digital personality' and online reputation, including degrees of anonymity. anonymity.
+Online bullying Describe how to capture bullying content as evidence (e.g screen- grab, URL, profile) to share with others who can help me.

-Online bullying

-Describe how to capture bullying content as evidence (e.g screengrab, URL, profile) to share with others who can help me.
 Explain how someone would report online bullying in different contexts.

-Managing online information

-Explain how search engines work and how results are selected and ranked.
+Managing online information Explain how search engines work and how results are selected and ranked.
 Explain how to use search technologies effectively.

-Describe how some online

-information can be opinion and can offer examples.
+Describe how some online information can be opinion and can offer examples.
 Explain how and why some people may present 'opinions' as 'facts'; why the popularity of an opinion or the personalities of those promoting it does not necessarily make it true, fair or perhaps even legal.

-Define the terms 'influence', 'manipulation' and 'persuasion' and explain how someone might encounter these online (e.g. advertising and 'ad targeting' and targeting for fake news).
-Understand the concept of persuasive design and how it can be used to influences peoples' choices.
-Demonstrate how to analyse and evaluate the validity of 'facts' and information and I can explain why using these strategies are important.
-Explain how companies and news providers target people with online news stories they are more likely to engage with and how to recognise this.
-Describe the difference between online misinformation and disinformation.
+Define the terms 'influence',

+'manipulation' and 'persuasion' and

+explain how someone might

+encounter these online (e.g.

+advertising and 'ad targeting' and

+targeting for fake news).

+Understand the concept of

+persuasive design and how it can be

+used to influences peoples' choices.

+Demonstrate how to analyse and

+evaluate the validity of 'facts' and

+information and I can explain why

+using these strategies are important.

+Explain how companies and news

+providers target people with online

+news stories they are more likely to

+engage with and how to recognise

+this.

+Describe the difference between

+online misinformation and disinformation.

-Explain why information that is on a large number of sites may still be inaccurate or untrue.
-I can assess how this might happen (e.g. the sharing of misinformation or disinformation).
-Identify, flag and report inappropriate content.
+Explain why information that is on a

+large number of sites may still be

+inaccurate or untrue.
+I can assess

+how this might happen (e.g. the

+sharing of misinformation or

+disinformation).
+Identify, flag and

+report inappropriate content.

-Health, well-being and lifestyle Describe common systems that regulate age-related content (e.g.
+Health, well-being and lifestyle

+Describe common systems that

+regulate age-related content (e.g.

-PEGI, BBFC, parental warnings) and describe their purpose.
+PEGI, BBFC, parental warnings) and

+describe their purpose.

 Recognise and can discuss the pressures that technology can place on someone and how / when they could manage this.
 Recognise features of persuasive design and how they are used to keep users engaged (current and future use).
-Assess and action different strategies to limit the impact of technology on health (e.g. night-shift mode, regular breaks, correct posture, sleep, diet and exercise).

-Privacy and security

-Describe effective ways people can manage passwords (e.g. storing them securely or saving them in the browser).
+Assess and action different strategies to limit the impact of technology on health (e.g. night- shift mode, regular breaks, correct posture, sleep, diet and exercise).
+Privacy and security Describe effective ways people can manage passwords (e.g. storing them securely or saving them in the browser).
 Explain what to do if a password is shared, lost or stolen.
 Describe how and why people should keep their software and apps up to date, e.g. auto updates.
 Describe simple ways to increase privacy on apps and services that provide privacy settings.
 Describe ways in which some online content targets people to gain money or information illegally.
 Describe strategies to help me identify such content (e.g. scams, phishing).
 I know that online services have terms and conditions that govern their use.
+Copyright and ownership